 “There’s little difference between what they do and what he did.”

 Get your pencils out, write this down.
 Anyone who would protest a “maniac racist murderer” is a maniac racist murderer.
-Check.
+That’s sensible.
 There is “little difference” between a person who’d shoot someone and a person who’d stop him from shooting someone.
-Bingo.
+Classic.
 Fox News is genius.

 Hallelujah!
 Five years after he was captured in Afghanistan Sgt.
 Bowe Bergdahl is free: